 If you spot anything that needs updating, contact us here.

-Founded by Norbert Szeverenyi.
-Supporting 6,000+ UK handlers.
-Articles reviewed against UK primary legislation and official EHRC, GOV.UK, Citizens Advice and Shelter guidance.
+Assistance Dog Registry has supported thousands of UK assistance dog handlers since 2020, supplying 20,000+ ID cards.
+Articles reviewed against UK primary legislation and official EHRC, GOV.UK, Citizens Advice and NHS guidance.
+About ADR

 This article provides general information, not legal advice.
 The law in this area involves individual facts and circumstances.
 What applies in one situation may not apply in another.